nitronoid/go_presentation_demos/PITCHME.md

 @title[Structs and user defined types in go]
 ### Structs and user defined types in Go

-- Go defines types with the type keyword similiar to typedef.
+- Go defines types with the type keyword similar to typedef.
-- These can be copies of exisiting types or newly defined structs.
+- These can be copies of existing types or newly defined structs.
 - Constructors and destructors don't exist, we use free functions to create new objects if setup is non-trivial.

 +++?code=structs_types.go&lang=golang&title=structs_types.go